Gastronomic Walks at High Altitude

 What are the best months for a gourmet hike?

-From mid-June to mid-September for active mountain pastures, and from December to March for winter refuge experiences.
+From mid-June to mid-September for active alpine pastures, and from December to March for winter refuge experiences.

 Yes, especially in high season.
 Some popular establishments fill up several weeks in advance for dinners.

 Absolutely!
-Most shepherds in mountain pastures sell their production.
+Most shepherds in the alpine pastures sell their production.
 Bring cash and an insulated bag.

-Many inns are accessible via carriage roads or short 30-45 min walks suitable for families.
+Many inns are accessible via carriageable paths or short 30-45 min walks suitable for families.

 Are there vegetarian options?

 Savoyard cuisine is rich in cheese and eggs.
-Dishes like the mountain stir-fry (without bacon bits) are common.
+Dishes like the mountain skillet (without bacon) are common.

 What shoes for a gastronomic walk?

-Walking shoes with good soles are recommended, even for access that seems easy.
+Walking shoes with good soles are recommended, even for accesses that seem easy.

 How is waste managed at altitude?

 Zero waste is the rule.
-Everything you bring up must come back down with you to preserve the ecosystem.
+Everything you take up must come back down with you to preserve the ecosystem.

-Generally yes, but on a mandatory leash due to herds and Patous (protection dogs).
+Generally yes, but on a leash is mandatory because of herds and patous (livestock guardian dogs).

 Other questions?

-Let our experts guide you and discover the best-kept secrets of the Savoie mountains.
+Let our experts guide you and discover the best-kept secrets of the Savoy mountains.

 "The mountain offers us the setting, gastronomy offers us the soul."